Ms. Pat: Personal life

 Patricia Williams was born in Atlanta, Georgia, on April 2, 1972.
-She gave birth to her first child at 14 and her second at 15.
-The father of her first two children was eight years her senior; he began sexually abusing her when she was 12 years old.
+Her mother, Mildred, was an alcoholic and would often neglect and verbally abuse her kids.
+Williams gave birth to her first child, Ashley, at 14 and her second, Nikia, at 15.
+The father of her first two children was eight years older; he began sexually abusing her when she was 12 years old.
 Earlier in childhood, she also suffered sexual abuse from one of her mother's boyfriends.
 At age 15, she began selling crack cocaine in Atlanta, while supporting herself and her two children using the street name "Rabbit".

-Her two younger children were conceived later in life with her husband, Garrett.
-She then later adopted four children who are the biological children of her sister.
 She is open about having two abortions in her teenage years.
+Her two younger children, Garrianna and Garrett Jr., were conceived later in life with her husband, Garrett.
+She then adopted four children who are the biological children of her niece.